 - A company which is not an SME where, for each of the last two accounting years: i) your book debt to equity ratio has been greater than 7.5; and ii) your EBITDA interest coverage ratio has been below 1.0.

-What is a “sole enterprise”?
+What is a “sole enterprise”??

-An applicant’s business is a ‘sole enterprise’ (for the purposes of the Bounce Back Loan Scheme) if it holds no more than 25% of the capital or voting rights (whichever is higher) in one or more other businesses; and/or other businesses hold no more than 25% of the capital or voting rights (whichever is higher) in the applicant’s business; and nor is it linked to another business according to the criteria for “linked enterprises”.
+An applicant’s business is a ‘sole enterprise’ (for the purposes of the Bounce Back Loan Scheme) if it holds no more than 25% of the capital or voting rights (whichever is higher) in one or more other businesses; and/or other businesses hold no more than 25% of the capital or voting rights (whichever is higher) in the applicant’s business; and nor is it linked to another business according to the criteria for “linked enterprises”?.
 In addition, certain investors may individually have a stake of up to 50% in the business and it may still be considered a sole business: public investment corporations, venture capital companies and business angels (provided the investment is less than €1.25 million), universities and non-profit-making research centres, institutional investors (including regional development funds), or autonomous local authorities (with an annual budget of less than €10 million and fewer than 5,000 inhabitants).

-What is a “linked” enterprise?
+What is a “linked”? enterprise?

-Linked enterprises form a group by controlling the majority of voting rights of an enterprise, either directly or indirectly; or being able to exercise dominant influence over an enterprise.
-Enterprises are linked when one enterprise holds a majority of the shareholders’ or members’ voting rights in another enterprise; or can appoint or remove a majority of the other enterprise’s administrative, management or supervisory body; or there is a contract between each enterprise enabling one to exercise a dominant influence over the other; or one enterprise can exercise sole control over a majority of shareholders’ or members’ voting rights in another enterprise.
-A typical example is a wholly owned subsidiary.
+Linked enterprises form a group by controlling the majority of voting rights of an enterprise, either directly or indirectly; or being able to exercise a dominant influence over an enterprise.
+Enterprises are linked when one enterprise holds a majority of the shareholders’ or members’ voting rights in another enterprise; or can appoint or remove a majority of the other enterprise’s administrative, the management or supervisory body; or there is a contract between each enterprise enabling one to exercise a dominant influence over the other; or one enterprise can exercise sole control over a majority of shareholders’ or members’ voting rights in another enterprise.
+A typical example is a wholly-owned subsidiary.
 An enterprise is indirectly linked to a business if it is directly linked to an enterprise that is linked directly to the business.

-What is a “partner” enterprise?
+What is a “partner”? enterprise?

-A “partner enterprise” is an enterprise that has a certain financial partnership with another, without one exercising effective direct or indirect control over the other.
+A “partner enterprise”? is an enterprise that has a certain financial partnership with another, without one exercising effective direct or indirect control over the other.
 They are not sole enterprises or linked enterprises.
 This is the case where both hold 25% or more of the capital or voting rights in each other and are not linked to other enterprises.
 Among other things, their voting rights in each other do not exceed 50%.